A Proud Heritage

 Language

 The preservation and perpetuation of language is one of the most important aspects of cultural survival.
 The Cherokee language is spoken today by some 10,000 Cherokees the vast majority who are living near the town of Tahlequah in northeastern Oklahoma and by at least 1,000 Cherokees living in western North Carolina, on a reservation near the town of Cherokee.
+May our continued use of their beautiful language serve as a constant reminder that America is built upon the graves of Indians, who's language and descendants may be found everywhere today.
+Cherokee is related to the Northern Iroquoian language, which includes Mohawk, Onondaga, Oneida and Seneca-Cayuga.

 Many Cherokees speak their ancestral language in their homes, at churches and at Cherokee stomp grounds.
 More than 150 years after the Trail of Tears, Cherokee remains one of the most widely spoken Native American languages.
 To ensure the preservation of the Cherokee language and culture, the Cherokee Nation supports and provides numerous bilingual education programs.